anapdh/tictactoe-ruby/README.md

 # TicTacToe-Ruby
-Consists of building Ruby version of Tic Tac Toe.
+Consists of building a Ruby version of Tic Tac Toe.